HsiangHung/Machine_Learning_Note/Graph/graph_neural_network/README.md

 # Graph Neural Network

-NOTE: This note is based on Prof. Jure Leskovec's CS 224W machine learning with graph lectures.

 $\textcolor{red}{NOTE: \ This \ note \ page \ is \ based \ on \ Prof. \ Jure \ Leskovec's \ CS224W \ "machine learning \ with \ graph" \ lectures.}$

 ## Node Embedding